- Getting Started

 If you're having trouble making your payments, don't wait until you fall behind to seek help.
 Some options include:

 I need to postpone my loan payments.
-How do I choose a deferment or forbearance?
+How do I choose the right deferment or forbearance for me?

 A deferment or forbearance lets you temporarily postpone loan payments.
 To find the option that best fits your situation, take our Eligibility Quiz: